 We’ll let you know all about the PSAT format, scoring, and content and what you need to know to be prepared.
 Not only is the 2015 PSAT an important step in prepping for the SATs, but it also qualifies you for National Merit distinctions and scholarships.

 Let’s dive into the changes in format, scoring, and content being made to the redesigned PSAT and what these changes mean for your test prep.

 The new, redesigned PSAT is 35 minutes longer than the old PSAT.
 It clocks in at 2 hours and 45 minutes, rather than 2 hours and 10 minutes.

 Instead of 5 multiple choice answers, the PSAT now offers only 4.
 This means you have a better chance of getting the answer right if you guess!

 The following chart breaks down the time and number of questions per section:

 |Reading||60 minutes||48 questions|

 What Format Changes in the New PSAT Mean for your Prep

 The new test is longer, so train your focus.
 Since the test has only been administered once, there aren't a lot of official practice tests to take.
-So far, College Board has come out with one official sample PSAT, which you can download and score.
+So far, College Board has come out with two official sample PSATs, which you can download and score.
 Make sure to take note of the changes between this test and older versions.

-Since only one practice test is very limited, it's also a good idea to use older practice tests.
+Since having only two practice tests gives you limited options, it's also a good idea to use older practice tests.
 If you are practicing with full length old practice tests, give yourself an extra section to practice test-taking for that longer chunk of time.
 As you practice, take note of your energy and attention.
 Take short breaks and anything else you need to keep focus for that amount of time.